Aditya-Dubey-2002/Contest-Tracker-TLE/README.md

 - Email and SMS reminders for contests
 - RESTful API architecture

+## Tech Stack

+### Frontend
+- React.js
+- Material-UI
+- Context API for state management
+- Axios for API calls

+### Backend
+- Node.js
+- Express.js
+- MongoDB
+- Bull Queue for job processing
+- Node-cron for scheduled tasks
+- JWT for authentication

+### APIs Used
+- Clist.by API for contest data
+- YouTube Data API for solution videos
+- SendGrid for email notifications
+- Twilio for SMS notifications
 ## Data Flows

 ### 1. Contest Loading and Rendering